What are Stretch Marks?

 What causes Stretch Marks?

 The skin consists of three key layers: epidermis (the outer layer), dermis (the middle layer) and subcutaneous or hypodermis (the deepest layer).
 Usually, as the body grows, the strong connecting fibers in the dermis slowly stretch.
 However, with rapid growth, the fibers overstretch and break.
-Stretch marks are red or purple initially due to blood vessels showing through the tears in the dermis.
+This type of skin scarring are red or purple initially due to blood vessels showing through the tears in the dermis.
 Eventually they fade to a silvery, white or glossy appearance.

 Stretch marks due to pregnancy